wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 For in-person requests of divorce certificates, visit the Vital Statistics Services Division with all necessary information and documentation, including:

-• The names of divorced parties
+• The names of the divorced parties

 • The date or general date range of the finalization of the divorce